Agricultural drought in the light of Climate Change

 Province of Salzburg in Austria.

-Various - governmental institutions (national, provincial, regional), farmer associations, farmers, insurance representative, scientists.
+The case study involved stakeholders from governmental institutions (national, provincial and regional), farmer associations, farmers, insurance representatives and scientists.

 Summary data collection

-Qualitative data was gathered through stakeholder dialogues and workshops; Quantitative data, such as socio-demographic and socio-economic data, bio-physical and satellite derived data are collected from various open government data portals and other freely and openly available sources.
+* collected from various open government data portals and other freely and openly available sources,

 Case study responsible